 Among real estate agents and brokers, some types of referral fees, commissions, and fee sharing are permitted.
-However, other types of fee sharing are prohibited by Minnesota real estate statutes and regulations.
-Whether fee-splitting is a “legal commission” or “illegal kickback” depends on the context.
+Other types of fee sharing are prohibited by Minnesota real estate statutes and regulations.
+Whether fee-splitting is a “legal commission” or an “illegal kickback” depends on the context.

 Minnesota’s primary authority on sharing real estate agent and broker fees is contained in Minnesota Statutes section 82.70.